Ginza 4-chome intersection

-Ginza is one of the oldest downtown in Tokyo.
+Ginza is one of the oldest shopping districts in Tokyo.

-But there are few mass retailers, fast-food shops, gaming arcades or
+But there are not many mass retailers, fast-food shops, gaming arcades or karaoke bars.

 Ginza is located southeast of JR Yurakucho station.